TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/ActionController.rst

 In a download action, this would be unwanted content.
 To prevent that from happening, you have multiple options.
-While you might think placing an :php:`die()` or :php:`exit()` after your download action processing is a good way, it is not very clean.
+While you might think placing a :php:`die()` or :php:`exit()` after your download action processing is a good way, it is not very clean.

-The recommended way to deal with this, is to use a :ref:`PSR-15 Middleware <request-handling>` implementation.
+The recommended way to deal with this, is to use a :ref:`PSR-15 middleware <request-handling>` implementation.
 This is more performant, because all other request workflows do not even need to be executed, because no other plugin on the same page needs to be rendered.
-You would refactor your code so that :php:`downloadAction()` is not executed (e.g. via :html:`<f:form.action>`), but instead point to your Middleware routing URI, let the Middleware properly create output, and finally stop it's processing by a concrete :php:`ResponseFactory` result object, as described in the Middleware chapters.
+You would refactor your code so that :php:`downloadAction()` is not executed (e.g. via :html:`<f:form.action>`), but instead point to your middleware routing URI, let the middleware properly create output, and finally stop its processing by a concrete :php:`ResponseFactory` result object, as described in the Middleware chapters.

-If there still are reasons for you to to utilize Extbase for this, you can use a special method to stop the request workflow.
-In such a case a :php:`TYPO3\CMS\Core\Http\PropagateResponseException` can be thrown.
+If there are still reasons for you to utilize Extbase for this, you can use a special method to stop the request workflow.
+In such a case a :php:`\TYPO3\CMS\Core\Http\PropagateResponseException` can be thrown.
 This is automatically caught by a PSR-15 middleware and the given PSR-7 response is then returned directly.

 Example:

 ..  literalinclude::  ../_FrontendPlugin/_PropagateResponseExceptionController.php
     :language: php
-    :caption: EXT:my_extension/Controller/MyController.php
+    :caption: EXT:my_extension/Classes/Controller/MyController.php
     :emphasize-lines: 21

 Also, if your controller needs to perform a redirect to a defined URI (internal or external),